russsiq/laravel-docs-ru/docs/packages.md

     }

 <a name="migrations"></a>
-### Migrations
+### Миграции

-If your package contains [database migrations](/docs/{{version}}/migrations), you may use the `loadMigrationsFrom` method to inform Laravel how to load them.
+If your package contains [database migrations](migrations.md), you may use the `loadMigrationsFrom` method to inform Laravel how to load them.
 The `loadMigrationsFrom` method accepts the path to your package's migrations as its only argument:

     /**
      * Bootstrap any package services.